 - Post Traumatic Stiffness does not usually respond well to manipulation.

-- Frozen shoulder associated with insulin-dependent diabetes does not respond well to manipulation under anesthesia, often refreezing within 2 to 3 weeks.
+- Frozen shoulder associated with type 1 diabetes does not respond well to manipulation under anesthesia, often refreezing within 2 to 3 weeks.

 - If there is any history of postirradiation fibrosis, then this may well lead to loss of elasticity in the brachial plexus and put the plexus in jeopardy of a traction lesion.

 - The elderly, frail, and osteoporotic should not be manipulated for fear of causing a fracture of the shaft or proximal humerus.